- 550g salmon fillet, skin on

 - 12 large cooked peeled prawns

 Check the fish for bones and, if needed, remove with tweezers.
-To make the cure, put the lemongrass, 125g sugar, the salt, lime juice, zest of 1 lime, 1 tbsp rice vinegar, 1 garlic clove, half of the coriander and dill, including stems, into a food processor.
+To make the cure, put the lemongrass, 125g sugar, the salt, lime juice, zest of 1 lime, 1 tbsp rice vinegar, 1 garlic clove, the coriander and half of the dill, including stems, into a food processor.
 Blitz until the lemongrass is finely chopped, then stir in a quarter of the sliced chillies.

 Cross two large pieces of cling film in a roasting tin and spoon on a third of the cure, then top with the fish.
 Cover the fish with the rest of the cure.
 Wrap tightly and leave for 36-48 hrs, then scrape off the cure, rinse the fish in cold water and pat dry.
 The fillet will feel firm.